I am now a GIAC Certified Forensic Examiner (GCFE).

 Past papers on this theme:

-This is a data set containing permission data from anonymous users.
+This data set contains permission data from anonymous users' devices (Paper No 1).

 Get the data set from the UCL Discovery Repository